PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 ---

 PostHog 1.30.0 is a milestone release!
-A brand new and faster user interface, automatic conversion signal detection with Correlation analysis, saving insights for future use and a fully revamped recordings playback experience are just a few of the improvements included.
+We've introduced a brand new, faster user interface, automatic conversion signal detection with correlation analysis, the ability to save insights for future use and a fully revamped recordings playback experience.
+And that's just for starters!

 ## PostHog 1.30.0 release notes

-> For a better experience and new features, remember to [update your PostHog instance](/docs/self-host/configure/upgrading-posthog).
+> Don't see the new features on your self-hosted deployment?
+Remember to [update your PostHog instance](/docs/self-host/configure/upgrading-posthog).

 **Release highlights:**
 - [Fresh new look-and-feel](#fresh-new-look-and-feel)